rainbowdashlabs/sql-java/README.md

 ```

 You see several new things here.\
-First we select both colums (We are not using `*`, altough we select all columns).\
+First we select both columns (We are not using `*`, although we select all columns).\
 Then we loop through the ResultSet with a while which will move the pointer to the next row until we hit the end of the
 ResultSet.\
-Also please note that the Result is wrapped into a coint player.
+Also please note that the Result is wrapped into a CoinPlayer.
 This is way cleaner than just returning a map or
 something else.
+Especially when you want to return multiple rows, you should wrap them into an object.

 ### Select only what you need

 There are only very rare cases where you will need the complete table.
 In the most cases you pull the table to do some
-sorting on it locally.
-However the database can do this as well.\
+sorting on it locally, however the database can do this as well.\
-Dont select what you dont need.
+Don't select what you don't need.

 Let's say we want to get the top x player with the most coins.\
 Of course you can pull the complete table, sort it in java and get a sublist of the x first entries.\